timdams/FastSolutionEvaluator/README.md

 # Wishlist
 * Move project loading to roslyn code analyzer?
 * Fix bug when loading other folder after having already opened one
-* Select correct file/project when clicking on other solution (now shows files from previous selection)
 * Take regular backups of evalscoresfiles
 * Sommige dubbel tonen als tester maar onder random naam (uit lijst).
 Indien te harde afwijking tegenover de originele , de tester waarschuwen
 * Icon
-* Countdown: shows how many projects are already evaluated
 * Redo datamodel of evaluation stuff
 * Go for full mvvm (byebye "SelectedItem as SolutionMeta"
 * Add "comments" textbox in evaluation part and also write it to the file